geoscixyz/gpg/content/seismic/reflection/seismic_reflection_static_corrections.rst

 	:scale: 120 %

-The reflections of interest are usually coming from great depth and the upcoming energy is travelling nearly vertical.
+The reflections of interest are usually coming from great depth and the upcoming energy is traveling nearly vertical.
 So the static correction due to elevation expressed as a change in travel time is

 .. math::
 	\Delta t = \frac{h_s}{v_1} - \frac{h_r}{v_1}